solvcon/solvcon/doc/source/concept.rst

 Of course, if one wants to write parallel code, there are more things to do, but the structure is pretty much the same as the described.

-Model of Solvcon
+Model of SOLVCON
 ================

-Solvcon_ abstracts the common structure that almost all the simulation codes share, and makes it a framework.
-That is, instead of construct the must-have skeleton by your own, you get it from Solvcon_.
+SOLVCON_ abstracts the common structure that almost all the simulation codes share, and makes it a framework.
+That is, instead of construct the must-have skeleton by your own, you get it from SOLVCON_.
 All you need is to know where to put what code in.

-For example, there are more than 7,000 lines of well-organized code in Solvcon_, and you need to write less than 2,000 lines of code for one- and two-dimensional stress wave simulation and corresponding post-processing.
+For example, there are more than 7,000 lines of well-organized code in SOLVCON_, and you need to write less than 2,000 lines of code for one- and two-dimensional stress wave simulation and corresponding post-processing.
 Then you enjoy automatically available features like parallelization, mixed-typed unstructured mesh, and input and output components.

-The essential part of Solvcon_ is the mesh definition, rather than anything else such as the solving algorithm.
+The essential part of SOLVCON_ is the mesh definition, rather than anything else such as the solving algorithm.
 It makes good sense for people having experience in implementing their own solver.
 The most time-consuming part of the implementation could be to figure out how to correctly manipulate the unstructured connectivities for various types of fundamental elements.
 Only after one has a right definition of the spatial domain, the numerical algorithm can be correctly tested.
-Solvcon_ defines the connectivities for seven different elements in two- and three-dimensional space, including triangles, quadrilaterals, tetrahedra, prisms, pyramids, and hexahedra.
+SOLVCON_ defines the connectivities for seven different elements in two- and three-dimensional space, including triangles, quadrilaterals, tetrahedra, prisms, pyramids, and hexahedra.
 All the fundamental elements can be mixed up (in the same rank of spatial domain, that is, you can not mix elements in two-dimensional space with others in three-dimensional space).
 The mesh is defined in :class:`solvcon.block.Block`.

-For the real solving work, Solvcon_ puts the cell loop and the marching loop in :mod:`solvcon.solver` and :mod:`solvcon.case`, respectively.
+For the real solving work, SOLVCON_ puts the cell loop and the marching loop in :mod:`solvcon.solver` and :mod:`solvcon.case`, respectively.
 The two sub-packages contains definitions for one- and multi-dimensional solvers and cases.
 The solvers care only for the cell loop, while the cases need to